bojanpopic/developer.joomlatools.com/framework/template-system.md

 #Template System

-The Nooku Framework boasts a new [Template System](http://api.nooku.org/package-Koowa.Library.Template.html) that gives you and your applications unparalleled flexibility and power.
+The Nooku Framework boasts a new [Template System](http://api.nooku.org/package-Koowa.Library.Template.html) that give Joomlatools extensions unparalleled flexibility and power.
 What follows is a high level overview of the practical end-uses of the technology with a few examples to help you get creating awesome views for your extensions.

-A good understanding of Nooku's [Object Management](http://guides.nooku.org/essentials/object-management.html) and [Naming Conventions](http://guides.nooku.org/essentials/naming-conventions.html) will really help you realize more of the potential benefits of the Template system.
+A good understanding of the Framework's [Object Management](http://guides.nooku.org/essentials/object-management.html) and [Naming Conventions](http://guides.nooku.org/essentials/naming-conventions.html) will really help you realize more of the potential benefits of the Template system.
 This is especially true if you want to create your own template helpers and filters.